Ali Fakih

-Ali Reda Fakih (عَلِيّ رِضَا فَقِيه; born 12 April 1967) is a Lebanese football coach and former player who is the goalkeeper coach of club Shabab Sahel.
+Ali Reda Fakih (علي رضا فقيه; born 12 April 1967) is a Lebanese football coach and former player who is the goalkeeper coach of club Shabab Sahel.

 As a player, Fakih played as a goalkeeper.
 During the 1996–97 season, Fakih set a world record for most consecutive minutes without conceding a goal, at 1,511 minutes.
 At international level, Fakih represented Lebanon at the 2000 AFC Asian Cup.

 Club career

 Coming through the youth system, Fakih started his senior club career with Racing Beirut.
 In 1989 Fakih left Racing to join Shabab Sahel, where he played two seasons.

 He played for Ansar between 1992 and 1999, winning seven Lebanese Premier League titles and five Lebanese FA Cups.
 Fakih is the Guinness World Record holder for most consecutive minutes without conceding a goal.
 He didn't concede a goal for 1,511 minutes, while keeping 16 clean sheets in the 1996–97 season, beating the record previously set by Chris Woods of Rangers.

 Fakih joined Sagesse in 1999 for two years, before returning to Shabab Sahel, where he retired after playing for five seasons.